 A trial before the U.S. Court of Federal Claims commenced in the fourth quarter of 2011 and concluded in early 2012.
 On November 30, 2012, the U.S. Court of Federal Claims issued a judgment awarding certain damages to the Plaintiffs.
-The judgment does not state the precise amount of the damages award, but directs the parties to consult and propose a final amount for the Plaintiffs' recovery that is based on certain adjustments specified in the court's ruling.
-The parties continue discussions to determine such final amount.
-PGE estimates that the total amount of the award, as calculated pursuant to the judgment, will range from approximately \$65 million to \$75 million.
-Any award amount would be allocated among the Plaintiffs.
-The judgment includes damages incurred through 2009.
-The Plaintiffs may seek damages for subsequent years through a separate legal proceeding.
+The judgment did not state the precise amount of the damages award, but directed the parties to consult and propose a final amount for the Plaintiffs' recovery that was based on certain adjustments specified in the court's ruling.
+In July 2013, the parties reached a settlement wherein the Trojan co-owners will receive \$70 million for the period through 2009, with PGE's share being approximately \$44 million .
+Proceeds are expected to be received by late August.
+The settlement agreement also provides for a process to submit claims for allowable costs for the period 2010 through 2013.
+Recovery of any costs for periods after 2013 will be covered in subsequent agreements.
 Any proceeds received related to this legal matter would flow to the benefit of customers to offset amounts previously collected from customers in relation to Trojan decommissioning activities.